bonni208/Business_Ethics/Business_Ethics.md

 !?[Commercial for Life Cereal](https://youtu.be/CLQ0LZSnJFE?si=0r5RYZbAG_rtYFPD)

-What ever happened to the guy who played Mikey in that commercial?
-They're sometimes known as urban legends.
+People my age have wondered what ever happened to the guy who played Mikey in that commercial?

+> These sorts of stories are sometimes known as urban legends.

 There was one about Mikey, back in the day.
 People would talk about how you never see him anymore.
 Where did Mikey go?
 Well, it turned out (or so people said) that he had died in the most tragic of ways.

 **It must have been the pop rocks.**